open-xchange/appsuite-middleware/documentation/mail/mail_compose.md

 Such a composition space represents the current state of the mail that is supposed to be composed such as recipients, subject, content, etc.

+## Mail headers and (textual) content

+Mail headers and the textual content of a mail are stored in database in table `compositionSpace`.

+That table offers individual columns for important mail headers such as `From`, `To`, `Cc`, `Bcc`, and `Subject`.
+But it does also hold meta-data for a mail that is needed to e.g. remember that a mail is a reply for a certain message.

+Moreover, the textual content of a mail is stored in database.
+This could be plain text or HTML content.
+That associated column is of type `MEDIUMTEXT` and thus allows at max. approximately 16MB.

+## Mail attachments

-However, the more relevant change is the feature of instant attachment uploads.
+An important change is the feature of instant attachment uploads.
 In contrast to former mail compose API, attachments are now stored and held in used storage as long as associated composition space is alive.

 As occupying space in storage is a crucial element for administrators/operators, there are a few relevant configuration options that influence composition spaces and used storage.